About good sleep for children

 Most children fall asleep within 20 minutes of going to bed.
 How long it takes children to get to sleep can depend on how sleepy their bodies are, and also on their daytime and bedtime routines.
 Bedtime routines help children wind down before bedtime, so they can fall asleep more easily.

-Children wake briefly as they cycle between light and dream sleep, but they might not be aware of being awake.
+Children wake briefly during the night, but they might not be aware of being awake.
 To stay asleep, children need to be able to fall back to sleep by themselves after these brief waking episodes.

 How to sleep better for children: tips